 Additionally, four new advisers were welcomed to provide technical expertise to initiatives and organisations supported in the Federated States of Micronesia, Republic of the Marshall Islands, Tonga and Tuvalu.
 The new advisers are listed below, with individual profiles further down this page:

-- Sonali Owens is the new Family Protection Adviser to be based at the FSM Department of Health and Social Affairs in Pohnpei.
+- Sonali Owen is the new Family Protection Adviser to be based at the FSM Department of Health and Social Affairs in Pohnpei.
 She will support stakeholders to provide comprehensive prevention, protection and support services for survivors of sexual and family violence.

 - Wilma Eileen is the new Capacity Development Adviser to be based in the North Pacific.
 She will provide institutional strengthening and capacity development support to the Chuuk Women’s Council (CWC) and Women United Together Marshall Islands (WUTMI).